 7. Adjust the elevation of the dish upward and downward until you achieve the highest possible signal strength:

-• Move the dish upward one tick mark, pause for 5 seconds, and check the signal strength.
+• Move the Satellite Dish upward one tick mark, pause for 5 seconds, and check the signal strength.

-• Move the dish downward (back to the original elevation setting) and then move down one tick mark, pause for five seconds, and check the signal strength.
+• Move the Satellite Dish downward (back to the original elevation setting) and then move down one tick mark, pause for five seconds, and check the signal strength.

 8. When you achieved what you believe to be the highest signal strength (peak signal), tighten the elevation nuts on the support arm.